nestjsx/nest-emitter/README.md

 clientSocket.emit(/* only events that are emitted from the client are allowed */, ...)
 ```

-for more information about `StrictEventEmitter` see [@bterlson 's library](https://github.com/bterlson/strict-event-emitter-types)
+For more information about `StrictEventEmitter` see [@bterlson 's library](https://github.com/bterlson/strict-event-emitter-types)

 ## CHANGELOG